 Please note there are no RADA scholarships available for Short Courses.

-"I believe that I have not had a more transformative experience in my life, both as an artist and as a human being." - David Rhea, RADA SHAKESPEARE SUMMER SCHOOL PARTICIPANT.
+"I believe that I have not had a more transformative experience in my life, both as an artist and as a human being." - Feedback from Shakespeare Summer School.

 Shakespeare Summer School has been in existence for over 35 years, and, by investigating Shakespeare from an actor's point of view, has proved an invaluable resource for performers of all ages and experience.
 The course caters for seasoned professionals; for those who may be contemplating full-time drama training; for people who simply wish to explore an interest in the craft; and for enthusiasts of any age!

 The course draws on the classical aspects of RADA's essential teaching, combining rehearsal of text with classes in essential skills, conducted by the RADA faculty.

 Applicants are not asked to audition, but each applicant needs to provide a reference; to give some information concerning their experience (or otherwise) of acting: and to write a short note outlining what they would hope to gain from the course.
 Applications by students between the ages of 16 and 18 may need additional references and will be given special consideration by the Course Director.

 Please remember that this is a physically demanding course, and that, while any specific needs will be taken fully into account, and that there is no upper age limit, participants must be reasonably fit.
 Fluent, confident knowledge of the English language is essential.